-The American Talent Initiative (ATI) is a Bloomberg Philanthropies-supported collaboration between Aspen Institute’s College Excellence Program, Ithaka S+R, and a growing alliance of colleges and universities dedicated to substantially expanding opportunity and access for low- and moderate-income students.
+The American Talent Initiative (ATI) is a Bloomberg Philanthropies-supported collaboration between Aspen Institute’s College Excellence Program, Ithaka S+R, and a growing alliance of colleges and universities dedicated to substantially expanding access and opportunity for low- and moderate-income students at the nation’s colleges and universities with the highest graduation rates.

-By 2025, ATI aims to increase by 50,000 the total number of lower-income students enrolled and on-track to graduate at the colleges and universities that consistently graduate at least 70 percent of their students in six years.
-Today, ATI includes 100 institutions—a mix of public and private colleges and universities from all over the country—committed to enhancing their own efforts to recruit and support lower-income students, learn from each other, and contribute to research that will help other colleges and universities expand opportunity.
-In the coming years, we will recruit additional schools with similarly high graduation rates to help maximize our impact and reach our ambitious goal.
+Today, ATI includes more than 135 institutions—a mix of public and private colleges and universities from all over the country—committed to enhancing their own efforts to recruit and support lower-income students, learning from each other, and contributing to research that will help other colleges and universities expand opportunity.

 For more information on ATI, please visit www.americantalentinitiative.org.